manish0502/-User-Authentication-in-Web-Apps-Passport.js-Node-Express-/README.md

   *  `PassportJS`- Passport is authentication middleware for Node.js.
 Extremely flexible and modular, Passport can be unobtrusively dropped in to any Express- based web application.
 A comprehensive set of strategies support authentication using a username and password, Facebook, Twitter, and more.

- * `passport-local-strategy/ `- The local authentication strategy authenticates users using a username and password.
+ * `passport-local-strategy `- The local authentication strategy authenticates users using a username and password.
 The strategy requires a verify callback, which accepts these credentials and calls done providing a user.

- * `ExpressJs/` - Express.js, or simply Express, is a back end web application framework for Node.js * .
+ * `ExpressJs` - Express.js, or simply Express, is a back end web application framework for Node.js * .